ninjarope/network-simulator/README.md

 ./ns "[tag]" <options>
 ```

 ./ns refers to the built executive.
 The arguments include the tag of the test and options for the tests.

-To get tags for all tests use:
+List all tags:

 ```
 ./ns -l
 ```

-and for help and usage:
+Help and usage:

 ```
 ./ns -h